BPC SENIORS

 NEW: Battery Park City Farmers Market

-A new farmers market – the first in Battery Park City since 2011 – will launch on Mother’s Day, May 11, and operate from 7AM-4PM on Sundays through November 23 on River Terrace aside the Irish Hunger Memorial in Battery Park City.
+A new farmers market – the first in Battery Park City since 2011 – operates from 7AM-4PM on Sundays through November 23, 2025 on River Terrace aside the Irish Hunger Memorial in Battery Park City.

 In addition to healthy, fresh produce from local providers, family-friendly activities will be programmed at the market throughout the season.
 Read more here.